Shopping hero Rebecca Austin 1500x390

 If you’ve shopped till you’ve dropped, revive in a fantastic range of cafés and eateries that includes award-winning restaurants, independent bistros, historic pubs and revitalising cafés and tea rooms.

 There’s something for every taste and budget in Bury St Edmunds.
-Treat yourself to a long lunch at 1921, Maison Bleue, Pea Porridge, Voujon, Mings Oriental, Zen Noodle Bar, Damson & Wilde, The Olive Grove, Edmundo Lounge, or The Angel Hotel or recharge with a cup of coffee or tea and a tasty meal or snack in a cosy independent café.
-Try Baskerville's, No5 Angel Hill, Really Rather Good, Lounge & Garden, Bay Tree Cafe, Midgar or Cafe Kottani.
+Treat yourself to a long lunch at 1921, Maison Bleue, Pea Porridge, Voujon, Zen Noodle Bar, Damson & Wilde, The Olive Grove, Edmundo Lounge, or The Angel Hotel or recharge with a cup of coffee or tea and a tasty meal or snack in a cosy independent café.
+Try No5 Angel Hill, Really Rather Good, Lounge & Garden, Bay Tree Cafe, Midgar or Cafe Kottani.

 Bury St Edmund’s many pubs are also popular spots for satisfying meals and a restorative post-shopping drink.
 Check out The One Bull, The Fox Inn, The Bushel, Oakes Barn, The King's Arms and Masons Arms.
-Well-known restaurants, including Prezzo, Carluccios, Bills, Wagamama, Byron Burger, and Pizza Express, as well as a variety of vibrant bars, offer even more choice for flagging shoppers.
+Well-known restaurants, including Prezzo, Bills, Wagamama, Byron Burger, and Pizza Express, as well as a variety of vibrant bars, offer even more choice for flagging shoppers.

 Take a look at our 'Coffee Lovers Guide to Cafes and Coffee Shops' and '6 of the Best Award Winning Restaurants' for more inspiration!